Margrit Zimmermann

 Margrit Zimmermann (7 August 1927 – 23 February 2020) was a Swiss pianist, composer, conductor and music educator.
+She taught music and worked as a conductor in Bern, where she also established an orchestra.
+She was awarded the Jubiläumsstiftung der Schweizerischen Bankgesellschaft award in 1986, female composer awards from the city of Unna and the city of Kassel, and an award from the Japan International League of Artists in Tokyo in 1989.

+Life

+Zimmerman was born in Bern on 7 August 1927.
 She studied piano there under Jeanne Bovet and composition under Walter Furrer.
 Later she studied under Denise Bidal and Alfred Cortot in Lausanne.
 She continued her education at the École Normale de Musique de Paris, studying composition under Arthur Honegger, and graduated in piano in 1952.

 Zimmermann trained as a conductor under Ewald Körner in Bern and took master courses from Igor Markevitch in Monte Carlo and Hans Swarowski in Ossiach.
 She taught music for several years and worked as a conductor.
-She studied composition with Aurelio Maggioni and Umberto Rotondi at the Giuseppe Verdi Conservatory in Milan, where she received her diploma in composition in 1978.
-She also studied conducting under Umberto Cattini.
+She studied composition with Aurelio Maggioni and Umberto Rotondi and at the Giuseppe Verdi Conservatory in Milan, where she received her diploma in composition in 1978.
+She also studied opera conducting under Umberto Cattini.

 In 1973, Margrit Zimmermann established an orchestra in Bern.
 She received the Jubiläumsstiftung der Schweizerischen Bankgesellschaft award in 1986, female composer awards from the city of Unna and the city of Kassel, and an award from the Japan International League of Artists in Tokyo in 1989.